hyunin-lee/hyunin-lee.github.io/_posts/2023-12-24-Deep Learning Theory2.md

 ## Day2
-Lecture 2 is about Chapter 11.4, chapter7.2 and chapter ∞.2.2 covers
+Lecture 2 is covers Chapter 11.4, chapter7.2 and chapter ∞.2.2 if this book[https://deeplearningtheory.com/lectures/]

 ### Linear Models and Kernel Methods